 When it comes to stationery design, the most common form of printing for business cards and letterheads is spot color reproduction.
 Spot color printing uses per-mixed inks that are combined during the printing process to form the complete image.
 The is much more economical than full color, also known as 4 color process, printing but can, generally speaking, only be achieved when your logo is in vector format.
 Let’s take a look at a spot color setup using our imaginary Logo Design Factory.

 Each one of these ‘bits and pieces’ can be edited – color, size, key line, etc – individually and without affecting the rest of the artwork.
-Such changes are ‘non volatile’ (they can edited independently of each other and can be changed back to the original version).
+Such changes are ‘non volatile’ (they can edited independently of each other and can be changed back to the original version.)
 This means that you, or your designer, can change type, colors and layout without having to worry about degradation of the image.
 Keep in mind that editing of any vector image requires access to professional drawing software (ie: Adobe Illustrator) and a fairly decent understanding of same.
-Visit the design help center for a quick reference guide for all logo formats.